Lyon-Ynov-Campus/Docs/Ymmersions/Atelier Data.md

 import "github.com/gocolly/colly/v2"
 ```

-Then, you have to use these modules in order to scrape data from an e-commerce website, and extract them to a .csv file.
+Then, you have to use this package in order to scrape data from an e-commerce website, and extract them to a .json file.
+You will need also [OS](https://pkg.go.dev/os) and [encoding/json](https://pkg.go.dev/encoding/json) standard golang packages.
+⚠️ Be careful, you must respect Article L.342-3 of the Intellectual Property Code and the CGU of the website where you scrape its data.

 ### You have to scrape data from this website :
 - [Nike Chaussures et Basket pour Hommes](https://www.nike.com/fr/w/hommes-chaussures-nik1zy7ok)